CamiloJaramilloR/Shipping/README.md

 # Shipping

-Please see "Technical Assessment - Details.pptx" firstly due to you can find details about the solution.
+Please see "Technical Assessment - Details.pptx" firstly because you can find details about the solution.